TechMax14/nba-playoff-series-model/README.md

-# 🏀 NBA Postseason Win Probability Model
+# 🏀 NBA Playoff Series Win Probability Model

 A modular, end-to-end machine learning pipeline in **R** designed to predict the **series win probability between two NBA teams in a playoff matchup**.
 This project processes historical regular season and playoff game-level data to generate matchup-specific features, train a predictive model, and visualize the results — with no data leakage and high modularity.